Hisar Military Station

+Hisar Military Station is an Indian Army installation located near the city of Hisar in Haryana state of India.
+It is the base headquarters of 33rd Armoured Division.

 History

 It was raised on 15 November 1982 by Major General L. B. Sondhi.
 It was converted into a fully Armoured Division in December 1993.

 Facilities

 Married Accommodation

 Hisar Military station has 2366 married Dwelling Units (DU) of 152,200.000 Sqm carpet area for Officers, JCO’s & other ranks.

 Construction started in 2006 and work was completed in four packages (Pkg-II, III, IV & V) in April, 2009 at the cost o Rs.
 250 crores at 2009 price.

 The scope of work comprises building work of RCC Frame structure construction (G+2 Storied), underground/overhead RCC reservoirs, Internal & External electrification, Internal & External Water supply, Road/Path/Culvers, Plumbing work, Sewage works etc. Whole project completed in 30 months period without any penalty.

 After waiting over a year for the authorities to act on a complaint of alleged irregularities and corruption at the Hisar Military Station, a Colonel has petitioned the President and the Defence Ministry seeking their intervention.
 The Army has denied the allegations.